apigee-127/swagger-tools/docs/Middleware.md

 ## Swagger Router

 The Swagger Router middleware provides facilities for wiring up request handlers, as defined in your Swagger document(s).
-You can also enable **mock mode** which will allow you to return mock responses, inferred from the response definition in your Swagger document(s).
+Since your Swagger document(s) already define your API routes, Swagger Router provides a lightweight approach to wiring up the router handler implementation function to the proper route based on the information in your Swagger document(s).

 Both Swagger 1.2 and Swagger 2.0 middlewares are instantiated the same but how the wiring is defined is different between the two.

 ### #swaggerRouter(options)